w3f/Grants-Program/SubFlow.md

 - New structure will allow development and launch of API for interacting with other blockchain services such as SubSocial and SubSquid (and othrers).
 - Extended functionality for token transfers.
 - Integration of an already existing service in the Polkadot ecosystem for voting.
-- Advertising smart service development for the direct interaction between creators and advertisers.
+- Advertising Smart Service development for the direct interaction between creators and advertisers.
 - User interface web updates.